 Other Things to Remember When Going On a Babymoon

 Consider the cuisine

-Before you pack your bags to some exotic location, spend some time to research the local restaurants in the area.
+Before you pack your bags to some exotic location, spend some time looking up the local restaurants in the area.
 You might feel fabulous in your second trimester, but there are still foods that will make you cringe and should be avoided.
-You’ll want a selection of baby-friendly foods and enough options to satisfy your pregnancy cravings.
+You’ll want a selection of tummy-friendly foods and enough options to satisfy your pregnancy cravings.